 You can tailor it to fit the texture you like!

 If you make this for breakfast (like I do 4 out of 7 times a week) the protein powder and complex carbs from the rolled oats helps keep you full all morning.

-My boyfriend is going to be so proud of me!
-(He’s got a masters in exercise science and has taught me everything I know about health and nutrition)
+My fiance is going to be so proud of me!
+(He's got a masters in exercise science and has taught me everything I know about health and nutrition)

 You can also drink it in between meals because it won't make you too full and it's better than a quick back of chips or pretzels.